San Diego Assault Criminal Lawyer

 - You were not acting in self-defense.

 An assault that takes place in a school, park, or public transportation provider’s property carries more severe penalties than simple assault that occurs anywhere else.
 Instead of facing up to six months in county jail and a fine of up to one thousand dollars under PC 241(a), assault under either PC 241.2(a) or 241.3 would subject you to an enhancement of up to one year in county jail and a fine of up to $2,000.

 Ultimately, any enhancement to a misdemeanor assault charge is an added risk to your liberty.
-That is why it is imperative that your defense attorney address any aggravating factors in your case early on in order to prevent an enhanced sentence if you are convicted.
+That is why it is imperative that your criminal defense lawyer address any aggravating factors in your case early on in order to prevent an enhanced sentence if you are convicted.

 Assault Related Offenses: Firearms Ban